jsheunis/jsheunis.github.io/_posts/2020-04-14-spm12-octave-binder.md

 I've written many SPM12 and Matlab based scripts and functions to preprocess and analyse functional neuroimaging data, and have been looking for a way to share this in a reproducible format (apart from static code shared via GitHub).
 I've [shared some tutorials before](https://jsheunis.github.io/2018-06-28-spm12-matlab-scripting-tutorial-1/), but it would be so much better to allow readers to interact with the code as they read through the tutorial.
-This lead me to the setup that I'm currently describing.
+This lead me to the setup that I describe below.

 ## Binder